osteele/blog.osteele.com/_posts/2006-04-16-javascript-memoization.md

 ## Another Use

-You can use a similar technique to prevent a function from being called twice.Â  This is even simpler, since you donâ€™t need to keep track of the value.Â  For example (from [gradients.js]({{ site.sources }}/javascript/docs/gradients):)
+You can use a similar technique to prevent a function from being called twice.
+This is even simpler, since you don't need to keep track of the value.
+For example (from [gradients.js]({{ site.sources }}/javascript/docs/gradients):)

     OSGradients.initialize = {
       OSGradients.initialize = function() {};